fadden/6502bench/SourceGen/SGTestData/README.md

 If the leading number is between 10000 and 19999, inclusive, the test file will be loaded as a new project.
 A load address of $1000 is assumed.
-The CPU type is determined by the last digit: 0 for 6502, 1 for 65C02, and 2 for 65816.
+The CPU type is determined by the last digit: 0 for 6502, 1 for 65C02, 2 for 65816, and 3 for W65C02.
 Undocumented opcodes are enabled.
 As with all new projects, the first byte will be hinted as a code entry point.
 The entry flags are currently set to emulation mode, but tests should not rely on that.

 If the leading number is 20000 or greater, the test file will be loaded as a saved project.
 A file with the same name plus a ".dis65" extension will